 There can be many causes of psychosis, from physical health problems, an injury, mental health problems, and of course, drugs.
 Drug-induced psychosis is caused by an abuse of drugs (illegal and prescription) and alcohol.
 They don’t have to be done together to cause it.

 Psychosis, drug-induced psychosis or otherwise, is the word given to someone experiencing a disconnect with reality.
-Thus, they can suffer from delusions and hallucinations, where they might not be able to distinguish what is real and what isn’t.
+Thus, they can suffer from delusions and hallucinations, where they might not be able to distinguish between what is real and what isn’t.

 My Experience With Drug-Induced Psychosis